 4. Structural Inflation:

 These factors could include supply constraints, inefficiencies in production, or changes in market conditions.
-Structural inflation is usually long-term and requires structural changes to address.
+Structural inflation is usually long-term and requires structural changes to address it.

 5. Monetary Inflation: